ethereum-optimism/optimism/specs/deposits.md

 #### Ecotone

-On the Ecotone activation block, the L1 Attributes Transaction includes a call to `setL1BlockValues()` because the L1 Attributes transaction precedes the [Ecotone Upgrade Transactions][ecotone-upgrade-txs], meaning that `setL1BlockValuesEcotone` is not guaranteed to exist yet.
+On the Ecotone activation block, and if Ecotone is not activated at Genesis, the L1 Attributes Transaction includes a call to `setL1BlockValues()` because the L1 Attributes transaction precedes the [Ecotone Upgrade Transactions][ecotone-upgrade-txs], meaning that `setL1BlockValuesEcotone` is not guaranteed to exist yet.

 Every subsequent L1 Attributes transaction should include a call to the `setL1BlockValuesEcotone()` function.
 The input args are no longer ABI encoded function parameters, but are instead packed into 5 32-byte aligned segments (starting after the function selector).
 Each unsigned integer argument is encoded as big-endian using a number of bytes corresponding to the underlying type.
 The overall calldata layout is as follows:

 [ecotone-upgrade-txs]: derivation.md#network-upgrade-automation-transactions